Sinister Six: Squid Kid's Sinister Six

-A.I.M. operative and self-proclaimed Scientist Supreme Squid Kid later formed his incarnation of the Sinister Six and consisted of Apostate, Mysteriant, Rhinoceress, Willow-Wasp, and an amnesiac Billy Connors who operated as Lizard Boy.
+A.I.M. operative and self-proclaimed Scientist Supreme Squid Kid formed a version of the Sinister Six consisting of Apostate, Mysteriant, Rhinoceress, Willow-Wisp, and an amnesiac Billy Connors, who became known as Lizard Boy.
 They targeted Stanley Osborn only to fight the students of Avengers Academy.

 Other versions

 Age of Apocalypse

 An alternate universe iteration of the Sinister Six appears in the "Age of Apocalypse" 10th anniversary limited series.
-This version of the group is assembled by Mister Sinister and consists of Cloak and Dagger, Sonique, Sauron, the Blob, and Phoenix.
+This version of the group is assembled by Mister Sinister and consists of Cloak and Dagger, Sonique, Sauron, Blob, and Phoenix.

 Avataars: Covenant of the Shield

 A medieval fantasy-inspired iteration of the Sinister Six called the Six Most Sinister appear in Avataars: Covenant of the Shield #2, led by the Goblin King and consisting of the Huntsman, Jolt, Mysterium, Sandstorm, Talon, and Tentaclus.
 This version of the group operate a tollbooth in the Webwood.